Manage private apps in your Splunk Cloud deployment

 - Enter your splunk.com credentials.
-These credentials are used to authenticate with AppInspect.
+Splunk Cloud uses these credentials to authenticate your AppInspect app validation.

 - Select the consent check box and click Login.

-- Select the private app package that you created.
+- Select your private app package and click Upload.

 This uploaded package is private to your Splunk Cloud deployment.
 It is stored in your Splunk Cloud deployment and not on Splunkbase.

-Based on the result of the app validation process, status can be one of the following:
+Based on the results of the app validation process, status can be one of the following: